marione-3093/Yoga-530-14Ikb-Hackintosh/README.md

 <summary><strong>CPUFriend power management</strong></summary>
 <br>

-Generate `CPUFriendDataProvider` or `ssdt_data.aml` (choose one) for your machine [here](https://github.com/acidanthera/CPUFriend) or use the ssd_data.aml file provided.
+Generate `CPUFriendDataProvider` or `ssdt_data.aml` (choose one) for your machine [here](https://github.com/acidanthera/CPUFriend) or use my stable configuration provided.
 My files are set for power conservation over performance.
 Highly recommended that you use power management.

 </details>

 <details>
-<summary><strong>USB Port Mapping</strong></summary>
+<summary><strong>USB Ports</strong></summary>

-While first port mapping I followed the [Dortania guide here](https://dortania.github.io/OpenCore-Post-Install/usb/#macos-and-the-15-port-limit) with USBInjectAll.kext install...  when doing so the internal USB ports did not show up and the cameras, touch screen, and bluetooth did not function.
-I noticed on the `USBmap tool` screen that RHUB was showing so I Googled it and it brought me back to the [Dortania guide here](https://dortania.github.io/OpenCore-Post-Install/usb/manual/manual.html#special-notes).
-I added the SSDT-RHUB.aml to the APCI folder rebooted and all the ports showed up.
-I then mapped the USB ports creating the included USBMap.kext file.
+I mapped and enabled all the USB ports using (https://github.com/usbtoolbox/tool)

 </details>